JetBrains/Qodana/topics/cloud-user-roles-draft.md

                 <td>&#x2714;</td>
                 <td></td>
                 <td></td>
-                <td></td>
             </tr>
         </table>
     </tab>
     <tab title="Admin" group-key="admin">
         <p>
-            The Admin role covers all Editor permissions and lets users manage organization and team users, projects and reports except assigning the Owner role.
+            Manage organizations and their users, projects, project tokens and reports.
 This role is suitable for members of IT departments.
         </p>
         <table>
             <tr>